 Should I wait for no-fault divorce?

-So if you are considering commencing divorce proceedings, is it worth waiting for the new law to come into effect (due autumn 2021)?
+However, if you are considering commencing divorce proceedings now, is it worth waiting for the new law to come into effect in April 2022?

 After all, it will do away with any need to attribute blame for the breakdown of your marriage, potentially reduce any animosity, and make it much more likely that arrangements for any dependent children and finances will be sorted out amicably.